A particle in equilibrium with a bath realizes worldline supersymmetry: Conclusions

-In this paper we have shown, using the stochastic formulation of quantum mechanics, that worldline supersymmetry is not a property that must be added to quantum mechanics, to obtain ``supersymmetric quantum mechanics'', but is an intrinsic property thereof--far from being surprised at its presence, we should be surprised it hasn't been noticed till now.
-What had not been appreciated was the fact that, when the algebra of the $\gamma-$matrices is abelian, the kinetic term for Grassmann variables is a total derivative--they can't propagate, only composite quantities thereof can have local correlation functions, that are completely determined by the correlation functions of the ``scalar'' fields (the coordinate(s) of the particle).
-How constraints can be taken into account~\cite{smilga} is, of course, an interesting challenge to take on, with the tools developed here.
+This holds whatever the nature of the fluctuations.
+For quantum mechanics, in particular, worldline supersymmetry is not a property that must be added to quantum mechanics, to obtain ``supersymmetric quantum mechanics'', but is an intrinsic property thereof--far from being surprised at its presence, we should be surprised it hasn't been noticed till now. ``Supersymmetric quantum mechanics=quantum mechanics'', i.e. a tautology, since the quantum fluctuations are described by $(1,2,1)$ supermultiplets (i.e. 1 commuting, 2 anticommuting and 1 auxiliary fields).

-On the mathematical level these facts were known~\cite{freed}--however the relation to the work of refs.~\cite{parisi_sourlas,nicolai,cecotti_gir} was not made, so the Grassmann variables were seen as new objects, to be added at our discretion and were not recognized as already present, as the local expression of quantum fluctuations.
-While such variables were noticed in ref.~\cite{freund} to evade the assumptions of Bell's theorem, nonetheless, there, also, they were introduced in an {\em ad hoc} manner and their physical origin and relevance was left an open issue.
-As we found, they appear only as bilinears that have non-local correlation functions--this is how the non-locality of quantum mechanics is realized.

-The question of whether the Grassmann variables studied here can be identified with the ``hidden variables'' of Einstein is thus answered in the affirmative, for the case that $W''[\phi]>0$.
-The reason is that they can be identified with the degrees of freedom, that make a local contribution to the partition function, that allow us to take it equal to 1.
-The fact that the partition function is finite means, simply, that the free energy can be reconstructed from the correlation functions.
-It doesn't mean that the degrees of freedom that can lead to its taking a universal value (independent of the parameters of the theory) have local dynamics.
-The anticommuting variables studied here do have this latter property.

-For the case where $W''[\phi]$ can vanish, the calculations require more care and will be presented in future work.